Department of Family Services

 In general, the best advice is don't leave children home alone until they can be responsible.
 Check out Fairfax County's Child Supervision Guidelines for more information about knowing when your child is ready.
 In addition, there are some steps Fairfax County suggests to prepare your child to be left at home.

-For more practical parenting advice like this, the Parenting Education Programs welcomes you to register for our upcoming classes.
+For more practical parenting advice like this, the Parenting Education Programs welcomes you to register for our upcoming classes or monthly parent cafés.
 Join us for more information about positive and effective ways parents can interact with their children at every age and stage of development.
 We would love to hear from you.
 If you have questions or feedback about the topic in this article, send an email to us.

 Source: Child Welfare Information Gateway